ritakenji/ritakenji/README.md

 ### Experience
 As I stated in the previous section, I am self-taught in HTML and CSS but I also have:
-- Conclused a basic Front-End Development course in Lisbon in 2013 (HTML, CSS and Javascript);
+- 🌱 Concluded a basic Front-End Development course in Lisbon in 2013 (HTML, CSS and Javascript);
-- Learned some Back-End Development in a course that unfortunately couldn't finish;
+- 📝 Learned some Back-End Development in a course that unfortunately couldn't finish;
-- Reviewed my skills a couple of times through CodeAcademy, back when it was a free platform;
+- 🔭 Reviewed my skills a couple of times through CodeAcademy, back when it was a free platform;
-- Created a portfolio website for a friend back in 2016;
+- 🎨 Created a portfolio website for a friend back in 2016;
-- Created a business website for another friend in 2022.
+- 📚 Created a business website for another friend in 2022.